openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

    structure of the rubric or the point values associated with each criterion in the rubric.
 If you correct typographical errors in the text of the rubric, only learners who have not yet started the assignment will see the corrections.
-However, you can modify due dates and the weight of the ORA assignment after you publish an ORA assignment.
+However, you can modify the due dates and the weight of the ORA assignment after you have published it.

 .. _PA Add Prompt: